Read This First

 Prompt 1: What are the best online sources of philosophical training for those new to philosophy?

-This first move lays down the vocabulary and stakes for Studying Philosophy: Resources.
-It gives the reader something firm enough about the opening question that the next prompt can press study training in philosophy without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press study training in philosophy without making the whole discussion start over.

-At this stage, the gain is not memorizing the conclusion but learning to think with Introduction to Philosophy, Ancient and Medieval Philosophy, and Month 3: Modern Philosophy.
+Treat Introduction to Philosophy, Ancient and Medieval Philosophy, and Month 3: Modern Philosophy as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Coursera provides a variety of philosophy courses from universities around the world.
 Courses cover topics ranging from ancient philosophy to contemporary ethical issues.
 Many courses are free to audit, and you can pay for certification.